snaprick/DB2021/Project/README.md

 [DDL.sql] and [DML.sql]

-## All tables that I left for our database can be found in
+## All queries that I used to check the database can be found below

-[Table.sql]
+[Queries.sql]

 ## ERD can be found in